Category: Water Resources

 Road Closed — But Engineers Are On The Scene

 The culvert that carried Trout Brook under STH 13 at North York in Ashland County, Wisconsin, was washed out July 11 after torrential rains hit the area.
 By Jeff Abramson, PE “All the roads into Mellen (Wisconsin) were closed this morning from washouts and bridges gone.”
-That daunting line in an Associated Press report… Read More »
+That daunting line in an Associated Press report on… Read More »

 To Dam It Or Not To Dam It